United Response - Cornwall Supported Employment

 CSE support adults and young people with learning disabilities, difficulties, Asperger's and autism (LDD) to take part in work-related activities throughout Cornwall.
 We have been doing this for over 10 years in Cornwall.

-We offer one to one mentoring/job coaching, specialised accessible training, work clubs, work placements/tasters and provided in-work support.
+We offer group & one to one mentoring/job coaching, specialised accessible training, work placements/tasters and provided in-work support.
 We encourage people to start thinking about what getting paid work means to them, offering pre-employment support and then support after they get a job.

 We work with employers to ensure the people we support can access meaningful volunteering, fantastic work placement opportunities which lead into paid jobs.
 For many, the support has led to life-changing experiences and opportunities.

 Matching employment opportunities to the skills and interests of people we support is crucial to success.
 Supporting employers to understand the business case for employing someone with a disability and offering on going in-work support to them through our Job Coaches facilitates many work opportunities for people we support, and creates happy employers!
 We also offer specialised mentoring training/disability awareness training for businesses to help them diversify their workforce with the skills they need to do so.

 We do this through lots of programmes of support, funded through different sources.
 These enable us to offer free support to people and employers who need support.

 We're currently providing support under the Ambitions project .
 This offers training in all aspects of employability to young people aged 15-24 who have a learning difficulty, disability, Asperger's or Autism and who are not in education employment or training (NEET) or who are at risk of NEET.